Why is Improving Star Ratings Important for Independent Pharmacies?

-Benefits of Increasing Star Ratings
+What are the Benefits of Increasing Star Ratings?

 CMS rates health plans rather than pharmacies directly, but the health plans themselves evaluate the medication management services of pharmacies and assign their own ratings to them.
 Health plans are driven to improve their own CMS quality ratings because highly-rated plans are eligible for increased bonuses, can charge higher premiums and can market their plans year-round.
 Health plans rate pharmacies according to their adherence to the CMS rating system so that they can modify their preferred networks and recommend pharmacies to their customers.
 This means that more highly rated pharmacies can enjoy more patients and increased revenues through these referrals.

-Areas in which Pharmacies are Affected
+Which Areas of Pharmacies are Affected by Star Ratings?